List of Days of Our Lives characters introduced in the 2000s: Hattie Adams

 Hattie Adams is a woman who bore a resemblance to Marlena Evans.
 Under the guidance of Wilhelm Rolf, she had plastic surgery to increase this resemblance.
 Stefano DiMera planned to use Hattie against Marlena, but never implemented such a plan.
 Hattie eventually had further surgery (off-screen) to look identical to Marlena and reappeared briefly in 2004; she was suspected of being a serial killer after Marlena was supposedly witnessed committing the crimes, but it was determined that Marlena had performed the acts under hypnosis and Hattie was not involved.
 In 2016, an incarcerated Hope Williams Brady encounters Hattie in prison and they become allies; upset that Stefano had interfered in her life, Hattie is pleased that Hope had murdered him.
 Hattie explains that she had become a secretary in Chicago, but then a man she was dating stole money from her company and framed her for the theft.
 Hope agrees to help Hattie clear her name, and in exchange Hattie protects Hope from the prison's dominant clique.

 She returns in 2024 to audition for a role on Abe and Kate's soap opera venture, Body & Soul.
 She is briefly fired after causing problems on set with Bonnie Lockhart and was a suspect when the production suffered scandals such as leaked plots and poisoned food.
 After she's cleared, Bonnie helps to convince Abe and Kate to hire back Hattie.
 When Abe and Kate sell the rights to the soap's original owners, Hattie leaves for Los Angeles to join the production team there.

 Hattie was originally played by Andrea Hall, the real-life identical twin sister of Marlena's portrayer, Deidre Hall.
 From April 9, 2004, onward, after the character's final surgery and Andrea Hall's retirement from acting, Hattie was played by Deidre Hall.
 In November 2016, it was confirmed that Deidre Hall would reprise her portrayal of Hattie.

 Barb Reiber

-Barb Reiber is a character from Days of Our Livee played by Tamara Clatterbuck from March 6, 2001, to August 9, 2002.
+Barb Reiber is a character from Days of Our Lives played by Tamara Clatterbuck from March 6, 2001, to August 9, 2002.

-She is the wife of Glen Reiber, the biological father of J. T. Brady, who was switched at birth with Zack Brady, resulting in a complicated custody battle.
+She is married to Glen Reiber, the biological father of J. T. Brady, who was switched at birth with Zack Brady, resulting in a complicated custody battle.